FeSihel/Minimax-tic-tac-toe/README.md

   </tr>
 </table>

-This is a study-case about minimax, where an AI can win every round and you have to defeat it.
+This is a study-case about minimax, where an AI can win every round and you have to defeat it. <br>
 Pointing system to AI:
 <ul>
   <li>Wins: +1</li>